workleap/wl-idp-docs-hub/docs/ai/setup-update-dependencies-workflow.md

 ### Step 2c: Validate the "endpoints" sample app

-Use `pnpx agent-browser` for all browser interactions in this step.
-Read the locally installed agent skill at `.agents/skills/agent-browser/` to learn the available commands. **Important**: the skill examples use bare `agent-browser` commands, but you MUST always prefix with `pnpx` (e.g., `agent-browser open <url>` becomes `pnpx agent-browser open <url>`).
+Use `agent-browser` for all browser interactions in this step.
+It is installed as a workspace devDependency.
+Read the locally installed agent skill at `.agents/skills/agent-browser/` to learn the available commands.
+Do NOT use `agent-browser screenshot` — use only `snapshot` (text) and `console` (errors).
+Screenshots are binary and cannot be analyzed.
 Running a build is NOT sufficient — you must start the dev server and validate in a real browser.

 1. Start the dev server in the background using the shell `&` operator (do NOT use `run_in_background: true`): `pnpm dev-endpoints > /tmp/endpoints-dev.log 2>&1 &`
 2. The endpoints app listens on port **8080**.
 Wait for it to be ready — do NOT use `sleep`, do NOT write polling loops, do NOT parse the log file for a URL.
 Instead, immediately run: `curl --retry 30 --retry-delay 5 --retry-connrefused --silent --output /dev/null http://localhost:8080`